My Pet Humans

 He just laughs.

 That makes my fur stand on edge.
-I muster every ounce of energy I have and race towards the tree with the bells still jingling around my neck.
-I start to follow him, and just before I reach the tree, I’m swept up into Megan’s arms.
+I muster every ounce of energy I have and race towards the tree, bells still jingling around my neck.
+Just before I reach the trunk, I’m swept up into Megan’s arms.

 “Samantha Grace!” she scolds.

 “No!”
-I meow angrily.
+I meow.
 “What did you do that for?
-I almost had him!”
+I almost had him.”

 “Didn’t I tell you not to go chasing birds?
 They have families to take care of.”
-With that, she takes me toward the house.
+With that, she carries me toward the house.

-“Ha ha ha!” he chirps back at me, laughing.
-The audacity!
+“Ha ha ha,” he chirps back at me.
+The audacity.
 That must be why Megan calls him a “mocking” bird.

 I hate him.

-Megan slides the screen door open and carries me inside.
-She takes me to the living room couch, gently dropping me onto it.
-She scratches my head, trying to make me feel better about the bird, like that should make things alright.
+Megan slides the screen door open and carries me inside, gently dropping me onto the living room couch.
+She scratches my head, trying to make me feel better about the bird like that should make things all right.

-Unfortunately, Megan doesn’t speak Meaow, so she grins, rubbing my head and ears, and calling me “Good Kitty.”
-She strokes my fur, and sits next to me, rubbing my back, then looks at me with those big, green eyes.
+Unfortunately, Megan doesn’t speak Meaow, so she grins, rubs my head and ears, and calls me “Good Kitty.”
+She strokes my fur, and sits next to me and rubs my back, and then looks at me with those big, green eyes.
 As usual, my heart melts.
 I want to stay mad at her, but I can’t.
 She’s just so darn cute.

-I sigh, giving in, and reach up to kiss her nose, and we rub our heads together.
+I sigh, giving in, and reach up to kiss her nose.
+We rub our heads together.
 I guess, being a human, she just doesn’t understand how dangerous birds can be.

-Even though there are four humans in my house, Megan is my favorite.
+Even though I take care of four humans, Megan is my favorite.
 I allow the others to stay so they can keep her company any time I’m on guard duty.
 Megan is fourteen in human years, and she’s pretty tall for her age.
-At least, she appears to be compared to the other females that come over to play with her.
-The fur on her head is long and brown and curly, and the claws on her hands and feet are red.
+At least, she appears to be compared to the other females who come over to play with her.
+The fur on her head is long, brown, and curly, and it smells like strawberries.
+The claws on her hands and feet are red.
 They were green, but she changed them to red a couple of weeks ago.

 She’s such a pretty human, but sometimes I worry that she’s not all that bright.
 She doesn’t chase her food, she runs away from spiders, and she obviously doesn’t understand the dangers of birds.
-On the other paw, she’s a lot of fun and she likes to play a lot.
-Her favorite game is where she takes a paper and a pencil and this little toy that she likes to tap on, and she draws these ridiculous little drawings.
+On the other paw, she’s a lot of fun, and she likes to play a lot.
+Her favorite game is where she takes a paper, a pencil, and this little toy that she likes to tap on, and she draws these ridiculous little drawings.
 I think she calls it Advanced Algebra.
-Sometimes her playmate, Karlie, comes over, and they’ll play it together.
+Sometimes, her playmate, Karlie, comes over, and they’ll play it together.
 They can sit and play that for hours if I let them.
 Then they take their game to someone named School, but I’ve never met her.
 She’s never once come to visit Megan.

-Megan gives me a nose-to-nose kiss, and she rubs my head.
+Megan gives me a nose-to-nose kiss and rubs my head.
 “You know what?
 I might just get you a little sister or brother to keep you company while I’m at school,” she says.
 “How would you like that?”

 “Everyone needs a friend; isn’t that right, kitty?” she asks.

-“No,” I repeat, quite adamant about not having another cat in the house.
+“No,” I say again, quite adamant about not having another cat in the house.
 “Now pet me.”
 So she does.

 We sit there for several minutes.
 I’m purring and enjoying life when I notice something odd.
 The back of Megan’s hand is covered with small, blotchy spots; it’s like a bunch of tiny bruises.

 “Where did that come from?”
-I mew, but she’s getting up to go to the kitchen.
+I ask, but she gets up and goes to the kitchen.
 I follow her and see Mom is cutting up some vegetables, and Dad is cooking human food.
 The smell is spicy and sweet, and something is bubbling on the stove.

 Mom and Dad are the adult humans I allow to stay in the house.
 They’re alright.
 They talk nice to me and pet me sometimes, but they don’t do anything fun.
 They do things like making human food together, but they only make enough for the humans.
 They never make my food for me.
 Megan does.
 Other than that, they mostly just sit in the living room watching the TV box.